A. Faculty Council (FC) Bylaws

 strategic planning, reports, and the organization and function of

 existing college committees.

 c.
-The FG will create standing and/or ad hoc committees as needed,
+The FC will create standing and/or ad hoc committees as needed,

 including faculty forums or town hall meetings.

 d.
-The FG will administer faculty committee elections (both
+The FC will administer faculty committee elections (both

 university and college committees).
-The FG may use appropriate
+The FC may use appropriate

 procedures to replace any governance committee member who is

 consistently absent from meetings upon notification by the chair of